-CT:IQ’s Clinical Research Data Sharing Projects aim to support the responsible and effective sharing of clinical research data in Australia.
-These resources have been developed in collaboration with sector partners to guide researchers, institutions, and ethics review bodies in navigating the ethical, governance, and operational considerations of data sharing.
+The CT:IQ and ARDC Clinical Research Data Sharing Frameworks Project supports the responsible and effective sharing of clinical research data in Australia.
+These resources have been developed in collaboration with sector partners to guide researchers, institutions, ethics review bodies and others in navigating the ethical, governance, and operational considerations of data sharing.

 How to use these resources